Presenter Biographies

 Lucas Crane

-Arizona State University, NSF Science and Technologies for Phosphorus Sustainability (STEPS) Center
+Arizona State University, NSF Science and Technologies for Phosphorus Sustainability (STEPS) Center, US

 TOPIC: P in our Pee: Advancing Phosphorus Recovery from Fresh and Hydrolyzing Urine